ctlj13/practice-projects-in-dr-racket/README.md

 Here's a video that shows the working of this version of Space Invaders: https://youtu.be/1_8aiEaR3qE

-TA Solver produces a schedule for teaching assistants, given a list of TAs, the list of available slots per TA and the maximum number of slots for each TA.
+<i>TA Solver</i> produces a schedule for teaching assistants, given a list of TAs, the list of available slots per TA and the maximum number of slots for each TA.